KanFudz/MeXE402_Midterm_JohnReiR.Malata_ArianeMaeD.Umali/README.md

-### Interpretation
+- ### Interpretation
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The analysis reveals that the Logistic Regression model can accurately distinguish between authentic and forged banknotes.
-The most important features for classification are variance and curtosis, which align with the physical characteristics of the banknotes.
-The model's high accuracy and detailed evaluation metrics suggest it is highly effective for this task.
-By analyzing the model coefficients, we can further understand how specific features contribute to the classification decisions, offering transparency into the model’s decision-making process.
+  - The analysis reveals that the Logistic Regression model can accurately distinguish between authentic and forged banknotes.
+  - The most important features for classification are variance and curtosis, which align with the physical characteristics of the banknotes.
+  - The model's high accuracy and detailed evaluation metrics suggest it is highly effective for this task.
+  - By analyzing the model coefficients, we can further understand how specific features contribute to the classification decisions, offering transparency into the model’s decision-making process.

 </div>
 <br>